matt-whiteley/pagespeed-tips/README.md

 # PageSpeed Tutorial
 ### How to get the fastest sites in the West

-This is a tutorial on how to build sites to acheive the best pagespeed scores.
+This is a tutorial on how to build sites to acheive the best [Pagespeed Insights](https://developers.google.com/speed/pagespeed/insights/) scores.
 A lot of this is specific to the [Volcanic](https://www.volcanic.co.uk) platform, but will apply to other sites aswell.
 I have attempted to explain *why* each section is important and how it helps improve the score.

 The following points can be completed in any order, and each step will help the process.